dpcairns/react-famous-cats/labs/LAB-01-02/LAB-01.md

 Replace the static data with dynamically driven data:

-1. Create a test that calls a `renderHTML` template function and asserts that the result is the same as the static html
+1. Create a test that calls a `renderImage` template function and asserts that the result is the same as the static html
 1. Make the test pass by returning the exact same static html from the template function
-1. Create a data object in your test, and pass to `renderHTML` function.
+1. Create a data object in your test, and pass to `renderImage` function.
-1. In `renderHTML`, add a parameter for the data and begin to replace the static html in the template function with object properties passed into the template function
+1. In `renderImage`, add a parameter for the data and begin to replace the static html in the template function with object properties passed into the template function
 1. When the template is fully dynamic and the test passes, you now have a tested, usable template function!

 ### 4. Orchestrate and Integrate:

 1. `app.js` is where the action will happen
-1. import `renderHTML` template function
+1. import `renderImage` template function
 1. import `htmlToDOM` function
 1. import array of image data
 1. reference the target parent element (`<ul>`)